 - Shows you an overview of how competitive the term you entered in based on Google Adwords.
-For “seo tools” we have a score of 59 which is fairly difficult.
+For “seo tools” we have a score of 59 which shows the keyword difficulty is rather high.

 - The trends graph shows you the search trends for the term over the last 12 months.
 You can see that there is a lot of fluctuation in search volume since September 2019 for this term.

-- The competitor results for the term which shows a quick SERP analysis of the pages that currently rank for the term.
+- The competitor results for the term which shows a quick SERP analysis of the first page results for the term.
 You can also click the Rankings/Traffic link and Social link which will give you additional information about the estimate traffic and social shares the page has as well as other keywords the page ranks for.